pratiksh404/doctype_admin/README.md

 ### Todos

--Extension Install Menu
+-   Extension Install Menu
--More Functionality
+-   More Functionality
--Improved Roles and Permission
+-   Improved Roles and Permission
--Maintainabilty
+-   Maintainabilty
--Better UI
+-   Better UI

 ## Package Used